tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

         - **AD domain FQDN:** The Active Directory domain FQDN for your Azure Local Lab environment.
 Leave default for this tutorial.

     - **Preparation for Azure Local deployment**
         - **Active Directory preparation for Azure Local deployment:** Select **Prepare Active Directory** for this tutorial.
-By select this, [Step 1: Prepare Active Directory](https://learn.microsoft.com/azure/azure-local/deploy/deployment-prep-active-directory) will done during Azure Local Lab deployment.
+By selecting this, [Step 1: Prepare Active Directory](https://learn.microsoft.com/azure/azure-local/deploy/deployment-prep-active-directory) will be done during Azure Local Lab deployment.
         - **AD organization unit (OU) for Azure Local:** Use the default value for this tutorial.
         - **Lifecycle Manager (LCM) user account name:** Use the default value for this tutorial.

     **Peripheral servers tab**

     - **General configuration**
         - **Culture:** Use the default value **English (en-US)** for this tutorial.
-This option specify the display language, locale and input method of the operating systems for peripheral servers in your lab environment.
+This option specifies the display language, locale, and input method of the operating systems for peripheral servers in your lab environment.
         - **Time zone:** Use the default value **(UTC) Coordinated Universal Time** for this tutorial.
-This option specify the time zone of the operating systems for peripheral servers in your lab environment.
+This option specifies the time zone of the operating systems for peripheral servers in your lab environment.
         - **Operating system's updates:** Use the default value **Not install** for this tutorial.

     - **Tools on the workbox machine**